aspose-tasks/Aspose.Tasks-Documentation/net/product-overview/_index.md

 {{% /alert %}}
 ## **Benefits**
-Aspose.Tasks supports MPP, MPT, XML, XLSX, HTML, PDF, XAML and other formats.
+Aspose.Tasks for .NET supports MPP, MPT, XML, XLSX, HTML, PDF, XAML and other formats.
 With Aspose.Tasks you can generate, modify, convert, render and print documents without utilizing Microsoft Project®.
 Using Aspose.Tasks for .NET in your applications gives you the following benefits:
 ### **Rich Features**
 Aspose.Tasks offers a wide arrange of features for creating, reading, manipulating and saving project files: